dsmolyarenko/no-generator/README.md

 # Data Generator Tool

 In the age of big data analysis and other buzzwords one of the hottest things is an estimation of production environment.
-One of the biggest issue that can be faced on a performance stage is an absence of real source data.
-Not only financial organization but many others are not wiling to provide even obfuscated production data to be used outside establishment.
+One of the biggest issues that can be faced on a performance stage is an absence of real source data.
+Not only financial organization, but many others are not willing to provide even obfuscated production data to be used outside the establishment.
 So the proper modeling of production data is an important part of development workflow.

 NO provides a stream based DG framework which having a flexible configuration for any unconditioned data structures can produce more than half a billion characters per second.
 When the base extension provides an implementation to cover the vast majority of cases the modular SPI based architecture allows to easily integrate any specific additional module.